BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_11.md

 authors of this book lives in Southern California, so knowing English, and a bit of Spanish makes a lot of sense, because with those two he could communicate in common situations.
-It is the same with programming languages, if you future lab group uses R then learning R is a good idea.
+It is the same with programming languages, if your future lab group uses R then learning R is a good idea.

 Computational purists may exclaim that some languages are faster than